GauravPatel89/EVA-Track3-Assignments/README.md

 # EVA-Track3-Assignments
-This repository contains sessionwise assignment files
+This repository contains sessionwise assignment files of The School of AI's EVA-Track3 course.